shanshan01/SAS_R_Datetime_Process/DateTime_Data.md

 ================

 <!-- This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
 When you execute code within the notebook, the results appear beneath the code.  -->
+I often need to deal with date and time data in my data analysis.
+And sometimes I read in csv file where all the timestamps are read in as characters.
+I will need to process those character timestamps so I can compare, add/substract date to them later.
+There are three scenarios here.

-1. How to combine date and time data types in R dataframe into timestamp and how to compare/do computation of the timestamps.
+-   How to combine date and time data types in R dataframe into timestamp and how to compare/do computation of the timestamps.
 For example, I created a sample dataframe called demo1 with three columns: date, time and value.

 ``` r
 dt<-c('2017-11-18', '2017-11-16', '2017-11-20', '2017-11-01')